joshdholtz/jenkins-slack-command/README.md

 # jenkins-slack-command
-A Jenkins command for Slack to start a build
+Start a build in Jenkins using a Slack Command

 **Slack Command**
 ![](screenshots/command.png)